SHIELD Illinois COVID-19 Testing at NIU

 Surveillance testing will take place in the Duke Ellington Ballroom on the east side of the Holmes Student Center.
 Students are required to have an appointment prior to arrival.
 Instructions on how to schedule appointments have been emailed to those who are required to participate in testing.

-Test results will be typically be available within 24 hours of the test and communicated to Northwestern Medicine, NIU and the individual who was tested within 24 hours via the MyNM app and MySHIELDIllinois site.
+Test results will be typically be available within 48 hours of the test and communicated to Northwestern Medicine, NIU and the individual who was tested.
+You will receive an email from SHIELD Illinois when youre results have posted.
+You can also link your SHIELD IL MyChart to your Northwestern Medicine MyNM MyChart for access to your test results.

 You can request an exemption from testing if you have tested positive for COVID-19 in the last 90 days prior to your scheduled testing date, or if you are a student who no longer lives on campus and has no face-to-face classes.
 Documentation will be required to process the requests, and the exemption can be revoked if a student’s housing status or course modality changes.